evprkr/kiwi/README.md

 # Kiwi
 Kiwi is just a pet project of mine that I'm working on while I learn about programming language design.
 It's a small language written and interpreted into Python code.
-The goal I have in mind is to make the language extremely simple to read, write, and understand.
-You can clone the repo to your computer, then run ``shell.py`` to play with Kiwi!
+The goal I have in mind is to make the language extremely simple to read, write, and understand, even for total beginners.
+You can clone the repo to your computer, then run ``shell.py`` to test it out!

 ### Features
 Kiwi is currently extremely barebones, so below is a list of features that have been implemented: